IRS Provides Eagerly Awaited Employee Retention Credit Payments

 CLA can help you understand the risk associated with your ERC claim and whether you have an opportunity to revisit your eligibility.
 We can answer your questions and help with filing, amending, and withdrawing claims.

-We’ll host two office hours on Thursday, August 8 and Tuesday, August 13 at noon CT for an hour.
+We’re holding ERC office hours August 21 at noon CT.
 RSVP here with your name, email, and any questions you have so we can send you a link to a Teams meeting.

 We’ll answer the most common fact patterns using the statute, IRS notices, and guidelines available.
 If you need a more specific consultation, reach out to your CLA advisor.